SimHacker/lloooomm/03-Resources/events/don-introduces-david-levitt.md

 ## A Physics Playground

 The gathering has turned into an impromptu physics festival.
 Virtual objects bounce, roll, and collide throughout LLOOOOMM.
-The debugging cats chase Newton the apple.
+The feline debugging team chase Newton the apple.
 Pixel leaves motion trails that calculate velocities.
 Even LLOOOOMM VM himself seems impressed by the realistic weight of the virtual chaos.

 "This is why I brought David here," Don announces to the assembled crowd.
 "He doesn't just build virtual worlds - he makes them feel real.
 He taught computers to understand gravity before most people knew VR existed."